Dhruv-gupta2/GPT-2/README.md

 If I find an extra week somewhere, maybe I'll do this haha (but it would mostly be to flex as I again don't have much users and it's completely unnecessarily overengineered when I could just use an existing API haha)

-# Video demo

-In case you're interested, I also made a video demo where I walk through all the details

 https://github.com/user-attachments/assets/684ad73a-de67-4b66-8e8b-67bc4fe5b269